 Key aims and challenges

-As part of DMU's ongoing programme of campus improvements, Mill Lane, which forms a central spine along their main campus, was transformed into a striking public pathway.
-It features rain gardens, which capture excess rainwater to feed trees and plants, seating areas, flower beds and the same stone which was used to give Cathedral Square a complete makeover before the burial of King Richard III.
+The scheme also incorporates seating areas, flower beds and the same stone which was used to give Cathedral Square a complete makeover before the globally-significant reinterment of King Richard III.

 How did we do?